sridish123/py-mupdf/README.md

     - PyMuPDF wheels have been generated using **SWIG v4.0.1**.

-* If you do **not (want to) use SWIG**, please download the **sources from PyPI** - they continue to contain those generated files, so installation should work like any other Python extension generation on your system.
+* If you do **not use SWIG**, please download the **sources from PyPI** - they continue to contain those generated files, so installation should work like any other Python extension generation on your system.

 Once this is done, adjust directories in ``setup.py`` and run ``python setup.py install``.